 ADME Data Package Supports IND Submission

-Biotransformation Studies are increasingly important
+Biotransformation Studies are Essential

-QPS provides biotransformation studies to determine how a molecule may be altered by the action of enzymes.
 Among QPS studies to support discovery and development of new drug candidates are the following:

 - in vitro metabolic stability in hepatic subcellular fractions to determine intrinsic clearance